Requires Enterprise plan. Contact sales for access.

 Start with Restrictive Access

-Begin by sharing resources with specific groups.
-You can always expand access later:- Create groups for your teams
+Begin by sharing resources with specific users or groups.
+You can always expand access later:- Share with individual users for small teams or specific collaborators

 - Adjust permissions based on feedback